Pat Summerall: Fox Sports

 In 1994, the Fox network surprised NFL fans by outbidding CBS for the NFC broadcast package.
 One of Fox's first moves was to hire Summerall and Madden as its lead announcing team.
 While at Fox, the pair called Super Bowls XXXI, XXXIII, and XXXVI together.
 The long-time partnership ended after Super Bowl XXXVI in early 2002, as Summerall had announced he would be retiring from announcing and Madden's contract had expired.

-Here comes one of greater importance if he makes it.
-And it's right down the pipe.
-Adam Vinatieri...no time on the clock and the Patriots have won Super Bowl XXXVI.
-Unbelievable.

-— Summerall's final Super Bowl call, Adam Vinatieri's game winning field goal on February 3, 2002.

 Between CBS and Fox, Summerall called 11 Super Bowls on television play-by-play, a record matched by Al Michaels with Super Bowl LVI in 2022.

 Summerall was lured out of retirement and re-signed with Fox for the 2002 season.
 However, since Madden had left to take over the color commentator position on Monday Night Football from Dan Fouts and Dennis Miller for ABC and Fox had promoted Joe Buck to be its number one NFL play-by-play voice (Buck was initially partnered with Cris Collinsworth and, since 2004, Troy Aikman, who both replaced Madden as Fox's lead NFL color commentators), Summerall was paired with Brian Baldinger on regional telecasts.
 Most of the games Summerall covered featured the Dallas Cowboys, due in part to his residency in the city.
 One of the games Summerall called was the Cowboys' game against the Seattle Seahawks at Texas Stadium, in which Emmitt Smith broke Walter Payton's career rushing yardage record.
 Summerall was joined by Daryl Johnston, who at the time was working as Fox's #2 color man with Dick Stockton and who was a longtime teammate of Smith's with the Cowboys, for this game.

-Summerall retired again following the 2002 season.
+Summerall retired again following the 2003 season.
 In 2006, to prepare him for his return to announcing at the Cotton Bowl Classic, he served as a substitute for Kenny Albert alongside Baldinger for the Week 8 (October 29) game between the eventual NFC champion Chicago Bears and the San Francisco 49ers.
 Summerall returned for one game the following year to take Stockton's place alongside Baldinger and provide the play-by-play for the December 9, 2007 game between the Cincinnati Bengals and St. Louis Rams in Cincinnati.

 From 2007 until 2010, Summerall appeared as the play-by-play voice of the network's coverage of the Cotton Bowl.
 Summerall teamed with Brian Baldinger on the 2007–09 Cotton Bowl Classic telecasts, and worked with Daryl Johnston on the 2010 game (his final play-by-play assignment of any kind) between Ole Miss and Oklahoma State.
 In 2011, Summerall appeared on the pregame coverage of the Cotton Bowl.